-After hitting the markets, you can follow the small streets to look for uncommon boutiques or the studios and galleries of working artisans.
-Railspur Alley is a top spot to stroll for arts, while you can find eclectic goods and fashion along Duranleau Street and in the Net Loft.
+After hitting the markets, you can follow the small allr to look for uncommon boutiques or the studios and galleries of working artisans.
+Railspur Alley is a top spot to stroll for arts, and you can find eclectic goods and fashion along Duranleau Street and in the Net Loft.

 2. Edibles on Granville Island